AI Visibility Measurement

 Entity consistency across sources

-This finding aligns with research on citation attribution in LLMs (CiteGuard, 2025), which found that retrieval quality and source grounding strongly affect generated output quality.
-Brands with fragmented entity descriptions across platforms give models conflicting signals, resulting in lower citation confidence and higher inaccuracy rates.
-A study on aligning LLM citation behavior with human preferences found that models are 27% more likely than humans to cite content explicitly flagged as needing citations (such as Wikipedia), while systematically under-citing content containing personal names and specific numbers.
-The implication for brands: structured, clearly-sourced content gets cited disproportionately over raw narrative.
+Surfaceable's benchmark found that consistent brand descriptions across review platforms (G2, Capterra, Trustpilot, Crunchbase) correlated strongly with visibility scores above 75 out of 100.
+Research on citation attribution in LLMs (CiteGuard, 2025) found that retrieval quality and source grounding strongly affect generated output quality.
+Brands with fragmented entity descriptions give models conflicting signals, resulting in lower citation confidence.
+A study on aligning LLM citation behavior with human preferences found models are 27% more likely to cite content explicitly flagged as needing citations, while under-citing content with personal names and specific numbers.

 Structured data and topical depth